-How can I avoid being exposed to indoor allergens?
+How can I reduce exposure to indoor allergens?

-- Find out which allergens are bothering you by visiting your doctor.
-After you identify the allergen, remove the source to prevent further reactions.
+- Find out which allergens affect you by talking to your doctor.
+After you identify the source, remove it to prevent future allergic reactions.

-- Keep the relative humidity level in your home between 30-50%.
+- Keep the relative humidity level in your home between 30% and 50%.
 This helps control the growth of dust mites and mold.

-- Vacuum regularly in order to eliminate allergens in dust.
-Special vacuum bags (HEPA filter) can be used to control small dust particles and prevent them from re-circulating back into rooms.
+- Vacuum regularly to get rid of allergens in dust.
+Use special vacuum bags (those with a high-efficiency particulate air (HEPA) filter) to control small dust particles and prevent them from re-circulating back into rooms.

-- Wash bed sheets in hot water every 7 to 10 days to kill dust mites.
-Impervious mattress covers will help keep dust mites from getting inside mattresses.
+- Wash bed sheets in hot water every seven to 10 days to kill dust mites.
+Sealed mattress covers can help keep dust mites from getting inside mattresses.

-- If you are sensitive to pollen, keep windows closed to reduce the amount of pollen that enters your home.
+- If you’re sensitive to pollen, keep windows closed to reduce the amount of pollen that enters your home.

-- Use unscented or low-odor detergents and paints to reduce exposure to chemical allergens.
+- Use unscented or low-odor detergents and paints to help reduce exposure to chemical allergens.

-- Hard-surfaced floors and simple window coverings make it easier to control dust levels in your home.
-Machine washable throw rugs can be cleaned frequently to remove dust and other allergens.
+- Simple window coverings and hard-surfaced floors make it easier to control dust levels in your home.
+Clean machine-washable throw rugs frequently to remove dust and other allergens.